Sponsored

 people, the headache is on one side of the head.

 The remainder feel it on both sides.
-Its a
+It’s a

 throbbing headache.
 The pulsations are in time